CyCraft/magnetar/packages/docs/src/pages/Docs/Module Setup.md

 const userPokedexModule = magnetar.collection(`users/${userId}/pokedex`)
 ```

-In your app you probably need to encapsule this in a function which you can trigger once you have the user ID:
+In your app you probably need to encapsulate this in a function which you can trigger once you have the user ID:

 ```js
 import { magnetar } from 'magnetarSetup.js'